 Costanzo has a B.A. in economics from UCLA and a law degree from Loyola Law School.

-Costanzo is a Gold Legacy member of the Alumni Association.
+Costanzo is a Gold Member of the Alumni Association.

 Connect with Vito on UCLA ONE.